QCrow/QCrow/README.md

 **Languages**: Fluent in French, English, and Mandarin.
 Basic in Spanish.
 **Programming**:
-- Mastery in Python, TypeScript(JavaScript), Java, C#
+- Proficient in C++, C#, Java, and Python
-- Familiarity with C, Bash, ARM Assembly
+- Familiar with JavaScript, C, SQL/NoSQL DB

 **Software & Tools**:
 - Git & Version Control